ohhyungu/Team-UChecked/README.md

 1. **Container**:
    - A container (`attendance`) is created to store attendance data.
    - Facilitates hierarchical data management and organization.
+   - Containers (`attendance`, `SensorAE`, `ControlAE`) are created to organize data hierarchically.
+   - Used for efficient data management and retrieval.

 2. **ContentInstance**:
    - Each student's attendance record is stored as a `ContentInstance`.